Omm7/ekaiva-bakehouse/README.md

-# 🍽️ Num Num Resturant - Restaurant Website
+# 🍽️ Numm Numm Resturant - Restaurant Website

 A modern, fully responsive, and beautifully animated restaurant website built with React.js.
 Features smooth animations, an interactive menu, shopping cart functionality, and a professional design perfect for any restaurant business.